LSEG-API-Samples/Example.WebSocketAPI.Python.MRN/README.md

 - The Python example has been qualified with Python versions 3.6.5 and Python 3.7.4 (Docker 19.03.1 - CentOS 7)
 - Please refer to the [pip installation guide page](https://pip.pypa.io/en/stable/installing/) if your environment does not have the [pip tool](https://pypi.org/project/pip/) installed.
 - If your environment already have a websocket-client library installed, you can use ```pip list``` command to verify a library version, then use ```pip install --upgrade websocket-client``` command to upgrade websocket-client library.
-- It is not advisable to change the EDP configuration, if you are not familiar with the configuration procedures.
-Please consult your Market Data administrator for any questions regarding EDP MRN service configuration.
+- It is not advisable to change the RDP configuration, if you are not familiar with the configuration procedures.
+Please consult your Market Data administrator for any questions regarding RDP MRN service configuration.

 ## Application Files
 This example project contains the following files and folders
-1. *mrn_console_app.py*: The example application file
+1. *cloud_mrn_console_app.py*: The example application file
-2. *notebook_python/mrn_notebook_app.ipynb*: The example Jupyter Notebook application file
+2. *notebook_python/cloud_mrn_notebook_app.ipynb*: The example Jupyter Notebook application file
 3. *Dockerfile*: The example application Dockerfile
 3. *requirements.txt*: The application dependencies configurationf file
 4. LICENSE.md: Project's license file